kdcd/catsnap/README.md

 ```

 Whole genome search.
-Depending on hardware can take a lot of time.
+Depending on hardware can take a lot of time
 ```
 python -m kd_splicing.full_run